csci-1301/csci-1301.github.io/lectures/130_combining_decision_and_classes/readme.md

         cscore = cscoreP;
         if (cscore < 300)
         {
-            Console.WriteLine("Sorry, we can't accept your application");
+            Console.WriteLine("Sorry, we cannot accept your application");
             amount = -1;
             rate = -1;
         }